MattGitHub01/restaurant-page/README.md

-# restaurant-page
-Mock restaurant page created using Webpack
+Mock restaurant page using Webpack.
+Designed and coded by me for The Odin Project's project prompt.